alvinyxz/CSS_Workshop/Day0/Day0.md

-# Day 0: Syllabus, Schedules, and Overview
+# Day 0: Welcome, Schedule, and Resources

 - **Date:** June 2–6 and June 9–10
 - **Time:** Every day, 9:00 AM–12:00 PM and 1:00 PM–4:00 PM; Catered Lunch on Day 1 and Day 7
 - **Location:** In person, Room 32 (basement), Murphy Hall, UMN Twin Cities

+## Welcome

 Welcome to the inaugural Computational Social Science (CSS) Workshop, hosted by the College of Liberal Arts (CLA) Data Science Initiative at the University of Minnesota.